mastodon/documentation/content/en/admin/scaling.md

 Read replicas are currently not supported for the Sidekiq processes, and using them will lead to failing jobs and data loss.
 {{< /hint >}}

-You will have to edit the `config/database.yml` file and replace the `production` section as follows:
+You will have to use a separate `config/database.yml` file for the web processes and edit it to replace the `production` section as follows:

 ```yaml
 production: